AndreiMoraru123/Neural-Machine-Translation/README.md

                 'Jahreswechsel und hoffe, daß Sie schöne Ferien hatten.', 'score': -3.3361663818359375}]
 ```

-> **Note**
-> These are negative as they are log probabilities, the closest to zero is the top sequence
+These are negative as they are log probabilities, the closest to zero being the top sequence

 As a sanity check, the BLUE score should be a perfect `100/100` in all cases: